corememltd/cloud-managed-dns/README.md

     $ dig CH TXT version.server @192.0.2.4
     "unbound 1.17.1"

+If this does not work:

+  * verify your [external IP for the workstation](https://developers.cloudflare.com/1.1.1.1/) is in the network security group (original set by `allowed_ips` in `setup.hcl`) using:

+        dig CH TXT whoami.cloudflare @1.1.1.1
+        dig CH TXT whoami.cloudflare @2606:4700:4700::1111

+  * check that a local firewall is not blocking you directly querying non-local DNS servers
+  * check there were no deployment errors, if there were, retry that process until there are no errors

 ### Access to the Private DNS Zones

 For the DNS proxies to be able to see your Azure Private DNS zones, you need to create [virtual network link(s)](https://learn.microsoft.com/en-us/azure/dns/private-dns-virtual-network-links) to link them to each of the private DNS zones (including the reverse ones).